EricDarve/me343-cme216-winter-2021/Reading Assignments/deep_learning.md

 Write your answers in a PDF and upload the document on [Gradescope](https://www.gradescope.com/courses/222525) for submission.
 The due date is given on [Gradescope](https://www.gradescope.com/courses/222525).

+Each question is worth 10 points.
+Please watch the videos and slides before answering these questions.

 Each question starts with a reference to the corresponding video and slide deck in square brackets.

 The next questions refer to slide deck "3.1 Loss function."